parthiv-2006/BetterBlueprint/README.md

 ## Setup Instructions

-### Prerequisites
-- Java 11 or higher
-- Maven
-- A Google Gemini API key

 ### Setting Up Your Gemini API Key

 This application requires a Gemini API key to calculate health scores and generate personalized feedback.
 Follow these steps to set it up: